-Over the past decade, as millions of jobs disappeared in a flood of Asian imports and a severe financial and economic crisis, pessimism about the future of production in the United States swept across the country.
-People started to question whether U.S. manufacturing could ever compete with Asian low-wage production.
-The trade deficit in advanced technology products deepened-equal to 17 percent of the total U.S. trade deficit by 2011-and it seemed that even high-tech sectors of industry were doing better overseas than here.
-As in past times of trouble, some blamed foreign governments for damaging U.S. manufacturing by subsidizing their own companies and protecting their national currencies.
-But even the critics of foreign governments knew there was something wrong at home.
+At the time the MIT research began in 2010, pessimism about the future of production in the United States was sweeping across the country.
+Millions of manufacturing jobs had disappeared over a decade.
+People were questioning whether U.S. manufacturing could ever compete with Asian low-wage production.
+The trade deficit in advanced technology products was deepening-equal to 17 percent of the total U.S. trade deficit by 2011.
+It seemed that even high-tech sectors of industry were doing better overseas than here.